Anthonylam7/ExposedOnline/README.md

 # Exposed Online

 <strong>Disclaimer:</strong> This is a free, non-profit fan-made game of the popular
-board game "Exposed!".
+board game "Exposed".

 Welcome to <strong>Exposed Online</strong>, a fan made version of the popular board game
-<strong>Exposed!</strong>.
+<strong>Exposed</strong>.
 In this game, you play as a pickpocket who has infiltrated a
-party disguised as a guess.
-You objective is swipe as many valuables as you can hold.
+party disguised as a guest.
+Your objective is to swipe as many valuables as you can hold.
 Unlucky for you, other pickpockets have also made it into the party.
-You must employ the art of deception to avoid being caught as you pilfer from unsuspecting party guesses.
+You must employ the art of deception to avoid being caught as you pilfer from unsuspecting party guests.
-Of course, eliminating your competition by exposing them along way will make you job much easier.
+Of course, eliminating your competition by exposing them along way will make your job much easier.

 ## How to Play